-NOTE: This questionnaire should only be used for schools charters that are subject to the Uniform System of Financial Records for Arizona Charter Schools (USFRCS) (schools charters that do NOT have an exception).
-If a school charter is subject to procurement requirements pursuant to A.R.S §15-189.02 and 41-2535(A), this questionnaire should be used in conjunction with the Procurement Compliance Questionnaire (see audit guidelines memo dated 6/13/2011 ) which is available on the Arizona State Board for Charter School's Schools' website http://asbcs.az.gov.
+NOTE: This questionnaire should only be used for charters that are subject to the Uniform System of Financial Records for Arizona Charter Schools (USFRCS) (charters that do NOT have an exception).
+If a charter is subject to procurement requirements pursuant to A.R.S §15-189.02 and 41-2535(A), this questionnaire should be used in conjunction with the Procurement Compliance Questionnaire (see audit guidelines dated June 11, 2012) which is available on the Arizona State Board for Charter Schools' website http://asbcs.az.gov.

-Arizona Revised Statutes (A.R.S.) §15-183(E)(6) and 15-271, and Laws 1999, 1st Special Session, Chapter 4, sec.15, require the Office of the Auditor General, the State Board of Education, or the Arizona State Board for Charter Schools to inform any charter school-failing to establish and maintain the requirements prescribed by the Uniform System of Financial Records for Arizona Charter Schools (USFRCS) that it has 90 days to correct the cited deficiencies.
-To assist the State Board for Charter Schools in determining whether a school-charter has attained an acceptable degree of compliance with the requirements of the USFRCS, the audit firm must complete this USFRCS Compliance Questionnaire in accordance with both the agreed upon procedures (instructions contained herein) and the attestation standards established by the American Institute of Certified Public Accountants.
-A copy of the completed questionnaire completed in accordance with the attestation standards established by the American Institute of Certified Public Accountants must be submitted with the audit reporting package to the State Board for Charter Schools.
+Arizona Revised Statutes (A.R.S.) §15-183(E)(6) and 15-271, and Laws 1999, 1st Special Session, Chapter 4, sec.15, require the Office of the Auditor General, the State Board of Education, or the Arizona State Board for Charter Schools to inform any charter failing to establish and maintain the requirements prescribed by the Uniform System of Financial Records for Arizona Charter Schools (USFRCS) that it has 90 days to correct the cited deficiencies.
+To assist the State Board for Charter Schools in determining whether a charter has attained an acceptable degree of compliance with the requirements of the USFRCS, the audit firm must complete this USFRCS Compliance Questionnaire in accordance with both the agreed upon procedures (instructions contained herein) and the attestation standards established by the American Institute of Certified Public Accountants.
+A copy of the questionnaire completed in accordance with the audit reporting package to the State Board for Charter Schools.

-The following prescribed minimum audit standards agreed upon procedures, as well as those identified throughout the questionnaire, must be used for completing the USFRCS Compliance Questionnaire must be used in all audits in accordance with the attestation standards established by the American Institute of Certified Public Accountants.
-The State Board for Charter Schools may reject audits questionnaires not meeting these standards.
+The following prescribed minimum agreed upon procedures, as well as those identified throughout the questionnaire, must be used for completing the USFRCS Compliance Questionnaire in accordance with the attestation standards established by the American Institute of Certified Public Accountants.
+The State Board for Charter Schools may reject questionnaires not meeting these standards.

-- Sufficient, appropriate evidence must be obtained annually for each question to satisfactorily determine whether the School charter complies with the USFRCS, and the evidence must be included in the audit documentation. - Evidence may be obtained through test work, observation, examination, and client assertion.
-However, client assertion alone is not adequate evidence to support "Yes" answers to the questionnaire. - Population size should be considered in determining the number of items to test, and the items selected should be representative of the population. - The number of items tested must be sufficient to determine whether a deficiency was the result of an isolated incident or a recurring problem.
-Therefore, testing one transaction, record, or item is not sufficient. - ◆ The sample size should be expanded if the audit firm cannot clearly determine whether the School charter complies with the USFRCS and/or legal requirements on that question. - ♦ If sufficient evidence has been obtained and documented during the current audit, that evidence may be referenced to answer questions. - ♦ All "No" and "N/A" answers must be adequately explained in the comments column or in an attachment.
+Sufficient, appropriate evidence must be obtained annually for each question to satisfactorily determine whether the charter complies with the USFRCS, and the evidence must be included in the documentation.

+Evidence may be obtained through test work, observation, examination, and client assertion.
+However, client assertion alone is not adequate evidence to support "Yes" answers to the questionnaire.

+Population size should be considered in determining the number of items to test, and the items selected should be representative of the population.

+The number of items tested must be sufficient to determine whether a deficiency was the result of an isolated incident or a recurring problem.
+Therefore, testing one transaction, record, or item is not sufficient.

+The sample size should be expanded if the audit firm cannot clearly determine whether the charter complies with the USFRCS and/or legal requirements on that question.

+If sufficient evidence has been obtained and documented during the current audit, that evidence may be referenced to answer questions.

+All "No" and "N/A" answers must be adequately explained in the comments column or in an attachment.
 Deficiencies must be described in sufficient detail to enable the State Board for Charter Schools to describe the deficiency in a letter.
 The description should include the number of items tested and the number of exceptions noted.
-Comments such as "See LOR" are not adequate. - ♦ A "Yes" answer indicates that the audit firm has determined that the School charter complies with the USFRCS and/or legal requirements on that question, and a "No" answer indicates the School charter does not comply.
-However, the final determination of compliance on each question, as well as overall compliance with the USFRCS, is made by the State Board for Charter Schools based on the evidence presented in the questionnaire, audit reports, the audit resulting documentation, and any other sources.
+Comments such as "See LOR" are not adequate.

+A "Yes" answer indicates that the audit firm has determined that the charter complies with the USFRCS and/or legal requirements on that question, and a "No" answer indicates the charter does not comply.
+However, the final determination of compliance on each question, as well as overall compliance with the USFRCS, is made by the State Board for Charter Schools based on the evidence presented in the questionnaire, audit reports, resulting documentation, and any other sources.